Magic, Murder and the Weather: Writing

 Unlike the group's previous album, The Correct Use of Soap, the writing credits for Magic, Murder and the Weather were not shared equally.
-The majority of the music was written by keyboardist Dave Formula and only the first three songs of side two of the LP were credited to all five members.
+Quite a lot of the music was written by keyboardist Dave Formula and only the first three songs of side two of the LP were credited to all five members.
 Consistent with all Magazine's albums, the lyrics were written by Howard Devoto.

 Recording

 Magic, Murder and the Weather was recorded at Trident Studios, London in early 1981 with John Brand recording and engineering and The Correct Use of Soap producer Martin Hannett credited for mixing.
 A producer is not credited.
-Hannett mixed the album at Strawberry Studios in Stockport with Chris Nagel assisting.
+Hannett and the band mixed the album at Strawberry Studios in Stockport with Chris Nagel assisting.

 The classic lineup of the band had ended when guitarist and founding member John McGeoch had departed in mid-1980 to join Siouxsie and the Banshees.
 Former Ultravox guitarist Robin Simon, who played guitar for Magazine's 1980 world tour, left the group soon after the tour.
 Replacing him was ex-Amazorblades guitarist and Devoto friend Ben Mandelson.
 The lineup that recorded the album was as follows: Devoto (vocals and guitar), Barry Adamson (bass), Formula (keyboards), John Doyle (drums) and Mandelson (guitar and violin).
 Laura Teresa and Ray Shell also contributed backing vocals.